What causes low blood pressure? 40 possible conditions

-Your doctor will treat the underlying condition that causes your hypotension.
-This may include medications for heart disease, diabetes, or infection.
+Your treatment will depend on the underlying cause of your hypotension.
+Treatment could include medications for heart disease, diabetes, or infection.

 Drink plenty of water to avoid hypotension due to dehydration, especially if you are vomiting or have diarrhea.

 Treat orthostatic hypotension with slow, gradual movements.
 Instead of standing up quickly, work your way into a sitting or standing position using small movements.
 You can also avoid orthostatic hypotension by not crossing your legs when you sit.